Loading...

 Seconds to minutes

-1–5 business days via SWIFT; longer for emerging-market corridors
+1–5 business days via SWIFT; longer on thin corridors

 Transaction fees (cross-border)